 I may add more activities to this title as I realize all the ones I have added revolve around the Mr Ocax character.
 I guess I’m just partial to owls.
 Poppy and the other critters in this book leave the door open for many other learning opportunities.

 Dissect Owl Pellets

 This is a super fun activity that we have done a couple of times.
 It’s especially fun after reading about Poppy and Mr Ocax.
 I ordered my owl pellets online but sadly I can’t recall from where.
+(There are many different kit options out there).
 We received a packet of three owl pellets from different types of owls.
 The kit came with an informative booklet on owls and their dietary habits, tweezers, little wooden sticks to assist with the dissection as well as a little magnifying glass.
 This activity can be messy so make sure you put down a cheapo plastic tablecloth or trash bags that can be rolled up and tossed when your done.
 My kids loved piecing together skeletons and attempting to identify what little critter had been the owl’s main course.

-If you aren’t up for the mess or can’t wait until your pellets arrive in the mail, check out the link below for a virtual option.
+If you aren’t up for the mess or can’t wait until your pellets arrive in the mail, try this virtual dissection.

 Observe Owls In the Wild

 I consider myself one of the luckiest people in the world because I have owls in my own backyard.
 How stinkin’ cool is that?
 If you are lucky too, take a walk outside at dusk with your kids and see if you can spot one of these beautiful creatures.